 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
 The PI must create a user account in the system to start and submit an application.
-The Co-PI, if applicable, must also create a user account to participate in the application.
 Furthermore, the Authorized Signing Official (ASO) (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
-Applications will be accepted beginning at 7 a.m.
-Central Time on May 15, 2014, and must be submitted by 3 p.m.
-Central Time on June 26, 2014.
+Applications will be accepted beginning at 7 AM central time on September 30, 2014, and must be submitted by 3 PM central time on November 17, 2014.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.